LEGACY INFORMATION - Installing Solaris Express x86 on a Sony VGN-SZ4XWN/C laptop

 The hard part - Shrink the Vista Partition so there is some unallocated disk space to install Solaris.

 The hardest part of this was getting Vista to give up some disk space so Solaris could be installed.
-The Solaris installation was quite easy once it had some space As shipped from Sony, this laptop has two partitions: I had long since deleted the recovery partition (after having created the recovery DVDs as documented by Sony), so I had a single 120 GB partition, of which more than 70 GB was free.
+The Solaris installation was quite easy once it had some space As shipped from Sony, this laptop has two partitions:- A Recovery partition of about 10 GB, which is used to get out of trouble if the disk gets messed up.

 Windows Vista has a tool to shrink the partition size, which one can get at by: